Walt Disney: 1950–1966: Theme parks, television, other interests, and final years

 In 1964, Disney produced Mary Poppins, based on the book series by P. L. Travers; he had been trying to acquire the rights to the story since the 1940s.
 It became the most successful Disney film of the 1960s, although Travers disliked the film intensely and regretted having sold the rights.
 The same year he also became involved in plans to expand the California Institute of the Arts (colloquially called CalArts), and had an architect draw up blueprints for a new building.

 Disney provided four exhibits for the 1964 New York World's Fair, for which he obtained funding from selected corporate sponsors.
 For PepsiCo, who planned a tribute to UNICEF, Disney developed It's a Small World, a boat ride with audio-animatronic dolls depicting children of the world; Great Moments with Mr. Lincoln contained an animatronic Abraham Lincoln giving excerpts from his speeches; Carousel of Progress promoted the importance of electricity; and Ford's Magic Skyway portrayed the progress of mankind.
 Elements of all four exhibits—principally concepts and technology—were re-installed in Disneyland, although It's a Small World is the ride that most closely resembles the original.

 During the early to mid-1960s, Disney developed plans for a ski resort in Mineral King, a glacial valley in California's Sierra Nevada.
-He hired experts such as the renowned Olympic ski coach and ski-area designer Willy Schaeffler.
+He hired experts such as the Olympic ski coach and ski-area designer Willy Schaeffler.
 With income from Disneyland accounting for an increasing proportion of the studio's income, Disney continued to look for venues for other attractions.
-In 1963 he presented a project to create a theme park in downtown St. Louis, Missouri; he initially reached an agreement with the Civic Center Redevelopment Corp, which controlled the land, but the deal later collapsed over funding.
+In 1963, he presented a project to create a theme park in downtown St. Louis, Missouri; he initially reached an agreement with the Civic Center Redevelopment Corp, which controlled the land, but the deal later collapsed over funding.
 In late 1965, he announced plans to develop another theme park to be called "Disney World" (now Walt Disney World), a few miles southwest of Orlando, Florida.
 Disney World was to include the "Magic Kingdom"—a larger and more elaborate version of Disneyland—plus golf courses and resort hotels.
 The heart of Disney World was to be the "Experimental Prototype Community of Tomorrow" (EPCOT), which he described as:

 an experimental prototype community of tomorrow that will take its cue from the new ideas and new technologies that are now emerging from the creative centers of American industry.
 It will be a community of tomorrow that will never be completed, but will always be introducing and testing and demonstrating new materials and systems.
 And EPCOT will always be a showcase to the world for the ingenuity and imagination of American free enterprise.